rcdosado/palawan-wildlife-field-guide/README.md

     3. `you'll see something like (env) as prefix for your working directory`

 Install all dependencies:

     pip install -r requirements.txt

-Set Environment Variables:
+Set Environment Variables

     1. copy local.sample.env at <project_msit>/src/<project_msit>/settings/ as local.env
     2. set new SECRET_KEY, you can generate at this site https://www.miniwebtool.com/django-secret-key-generator/
     3. set the database to use if you do not prefer sqlite

 Run migrations: